NimaSoroush/differencify/README.md

 ## Links

-See [examples](./src/integration.tests) for usages and CI integration with jest
+See the [integration test example](./src/integration.tests) for working usages and CI integration with jest, and mock examples in [API.md](API.md)

 Visit project [Gitter Chat](https://gitter.im/differencify/QA) for general Q/A around project